Can foreigners drive in China?

 Speed limits vary: 30–40 km/h in city streets, 60 km/h on urban roads, and 100–120 km/h on highways.

-Penalty points system: Drivers start with 12 points per year, and violations deduct points; 12 points in a year leads to license suspension.
+Penalty points system: Drivers start with 12 points per year, and violations deduct points; 12 points in a year result in a license suspension.

 Drunk driving is illegal; even low blood alcohol levels can result in heavy fines, detention, or deportation.